ZafranSY/OOPSem4GroupProject/README.md

 # Course Registration System

 ## Overview
-The Course Registration System is a Java-based application that manages the registration of courses for students, lecturers, and administrators.
-It includes functionalities for viewing, registering, and managing courses, along with user authentication for different roles.
+The Course Registration System is a Java-based application that facilitates course registration for students, lecturers, and administrators.
+It provides functionalities for viewing, registering, and managing courses, with authentication mechanisms for different user roles.

 ## Table of Contents
 1. [Features](#features)